Individualized Policy Evaluation and Learning under Clustered Network Interference: Policy Evaluation

+The expectation in Equation~\eqref{equ:additive} is taken over the sampling distribution of the clusters.
+The additive relationship holds for all units within each cluster and is invariant to any permutation of the unit index $j$ within cluster $i$.
+The reason is that the coefficients $g_j^{(k)}(\bX_i)$ for $k=0,1,\dots,M_i$ are completely unrestricted and can be adapted to any ordering of units.
+Finally, this assumption only characterizes the conditional expectation of potential outcomes given observed covariates $\bX_i$ while allowing for the presence of unmeasured effect modifiers that are not confounders.

 A key feature of the proposed model is that it does not restrict the degree of heterogeneity in spillover effects.
 This is important because how individuals affect one another may depend on their specific relationships.
-For example, the influence of one's friend may be greater than that of a stranger.
+For example, the influence of one's close friend may be greater than that of an acquaintance.
 Moreover, spillover effects may be asymmetric with one person exerting greater effects on others without being influenced by them.
-Our model accommodates these and other possibilities by representing spillover effects with a nonparametric function $g^{(k)}_{j}(\cdot):\mathcal{X}(m)\rightarrow \mathbb{R}$.
+In other words, the causal effect of one unit's treatment on another unit's outcomes can depend on the characteristics of both units and their relationship.
+Our model accommodates these and other possibilities by representing spillover effects with a nonparametric function that is specific to a directed relationship from one unit to another that depends on the whole cluster-level vector of characteristics.

 The proposed model incorporates, as special cases, more restrictive assumptions on the structure of interference considered in the literature.
 For example, scholars studied the following parametric linear-in-means model \citep[e.g.,][]{liu2016inverse,liu2019doubly,park2022efficient}. \begin{example}[Linear-in-means model]